openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

   "handlerConfig": "dafault"
 }
 ```
-* To Create a provider attribute type you need to specify below attributes in the request body.
+* To Create a provider attribute type, you need to specify below attributes in the request body.
 If user not authenticated or
 the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

 ### Attributes